Dora DuFran: Career

-DuFran preferred having pretty girls work in her brothel, but the selection in that part of the west was extremely limited.
-She usually did, however, demand that her girls practice good hygiene and dress well.
-She picked up several girls who arrived in Deadwood via the wagon train led by Charlie Utter.
+DuFran picked up several girls who arrived in Deadwood via the wagon train led by Charlie Utter.
 From time to time, Old West personality Martha Jane Burke (Calamity Jane, 1852–1903) was in her employ.
 Dora's main competition in Deadwood was Madam Mollie Johnson.
-Dora coined the term "cathouse" after having "Phatty Thompson" (a Deadwood historical fact) bring her a wagon of cats for her Deadwood brothel.
-It was not Charlie Utter who brought the cats.

 DuFran had several brothels over the years.
 The most popular was called "Diddlin' Dora's", located on Fifth Avenue in Belle Fourche, South Dakota.
-"Diddlin' Dora's advertised itself as 'Three D's - Dining, Drinking, and Dancing - a place where you can bring your mother.'
-And though the cowboys frequented the popular place, most just wanted to 'get down to business,' with at least one man remarking, 'I wouldn't want my mother to know I had ever been there.'"
-Dora also owned The Green Front Hotel, which is where the cats were placed into service.
+"Diddlin' Dora's" advertised itself as "Three D's – Dining, Drinking, and Dancing – a place where you can bring your mother".
+And though the cowboys frequented the popular place, most just wanted to "get down to business", with at least one man remarking, "I wouldn't want my mother to know I had ever been there."
+Dora also owned The Green Front Hotel.

 DuFran's other brothels in South Dakota and Montana were located in Lead, Miles City, Sturgis, and Deadwood.
 While in Deadwood, Dora got married and continued her brothel operations.
 After her husband's death, she moved the business to Rapid City, South Dakota, where she continued having success as a brothel owner.

 Marriage

-DuFran married Joseph M. DuFran (June 16, 1862 - August 3, 1909), "a personable gentleman gambler" who helped grow her business.
+DuFran married Joseph M. DuFran (June 16, 1862 – August 3, 1909), "a personable gentleman gambler" who helped grow her business.